Image

 • Possess more than 20 still images of child pornography

-• Possess over 20 obscene still images
+• Possess more than 20 obscene still images

 • Possess child pornography comprised of one motion picture, film, videotape, videotape production, or other moving image

-• Possess obscene material in the form of one motion picture, film, videotape, videotape production, or other moving image
+• Possess obscene material comprised of one motion picture, film, videotape, videotape production, or other moving image

-• Prior conviction for an offense under this section
+• Have previously been found guilty of an offense under this section

-Penalties for Promotion of Child Pornography in Jackson, MO
+Legal Ramifications for Promotion of Child Pornography in Jackson, MO

-The promotion of child pornography to an adult is a class C felony, carrying potential penalties of up to 7 years in prison along with fines.
-Also:
+The promotion of child pornography to an adult is a class C felony, punishable by up to 7 years in prison along with fines.
+Additionally:

 • If you knowingly promote child porn to a minor, or promote obscene material of a child under 14 years of age, you could be facing a class B felony – punishable by 5-15 years imprisonment.

-• Jackson, MO residents with a prior child pornography conviction, engaging in widespread promotion of child pornography or promoting it to a minor, may face a class D felony, punishable by 4 years in prison and fines.
+• Individuals with a prior child pornography conviction, engaging in widespread promotion of child pornography or promoting it to a minor, may face a class D felony, punishable by 4 years in prison and fines.

-Penalties for Sexual Exploitation of a Minor in the Jackson, MO Area
+Legal Ramifications for Sexual Exploitation of a Minor in the Jackson, MO Area

 If you are facing sexploitation charges, you are facing a class B felony.
-However, if the child involved was under the age of 14 the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years and a maximum of life in prison.
+However, if the child involved was under the age of 14 the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years with a maximum of life in prison.

-According to RSMo § 589.400, individuals charged with specific crimes are obligated to register with the Missouri Sex Offender Registry within three days of their conviction or release from jail, prision, or probation:
+Under RSMo § 589.400, any individual charged with the following crimes is required to register with the Missouri Sex Offender Registry within three days of their conviction or release from jail, prision, or probation:

 • Possessing and/or promoting child pornography